Russia’s military attack on Ukraine is just one of the latest sources of tension in the country’s relations with the EU. Find out more.

 No longer a "strategic partner"

-In March 2019, a European Parliament resolution stated that Russia could no longer be considered a “strategic partner”.
-However, despite the tensions, there are many areas where both the EU and Russia have common interests and concerns.
+There are many areas where both the EU and Russia have common interests and concerns.
 For instance, Russia played a constructive role in negotiations on the Iran nuclear deal, both the EU and Russia advocate a two-state solution to the Israeli-Palestinian conflict and both are signatories of the Paris climate agreement.
 The EU is still by far Moscow's biggest trade and investment partner (accounting for 42% of Russian exports in 2019).